How to prepare your kid for potty training

 Role play: Children learn best through play, so include your child's favorite doll or stuffed animal in the potty prepping process.
 Walking through all of the potty steps with a doll or animal will be a fun game to get your child excited about using the potty themselves.

-Count down: a few days before starting (and ditching the diapers), create a countdown that they can participate in so they can really see when the big change is going to happen.
+Count down: 3-5 days before starting (and ditching the diapers), create a countdown that they can participate in so they can really see when the big change is going to happen.

 Learn your child's potty signals: if you don't already know when your child is going potty in their diaper, start watching them a little closer to see what clues they give you.
 These could include: reddened face, holding their breath, crossing their legs, touching or grabbing at their genitals, hiding, squatting, or having a frozen stare.
 Learning these signals will help you to recognize them once the diapers are gone, which will set you up for catching a potty success!

 Be mindful of your child's personality: because there isn't a one size fits all approach to potty training, it will be helpful to apply your child's personality to the training process.
 Consider how well your child reacts to change, how much control they seek, and how they learn best.

 Include all caregivers in the process: Make sure everyone that will be helping the child use the potty is on the same page with when to start and the method that will be used.

 Create a support team: potty training is not an easy journey.
 Talk with people close to you about how they can be supportive if you're struggling.